wso2/docs-is/en/docs/learn/working-with-acr-and-amr.md

 You can also define new ACR values and their meanings to fit your requirements.

 #### What is AMR
-AMR provides information about the authentication methods that are used to assert users authenticity.
+Authentication Method Reference (AMR) provides information about the authentication methods that are used to assert users authenticity.
 It provides information about the session activities that took place while authenticating a user.

 #### ACR vs. AMR
 While ACR denotes the set of business rules that must be satisfied during authentication, AMR denotes the authentication methods that can be used to satisfy these business rules.